nielsenlabmbi/spikeSorter/README.md

 2/27/18

-This process relays on several scripts and requires the cluster to be done in a short time.
+This process relays on several scripts: makeExpermientFile.mat: This first scripts takes the binnary data file and some user input to create am experiment.mat file that contains information important to extract spikes form the recording.
+This information includes: Information about the probe, mainly number of channels and an order index for each channel that will arrange them in 1 dimension.
+This order is important in that it determines which channels neighboor each other which impacts on the effects of artifitial refractory periods (see notes on spikesFunction).

 Steps:

 1. Copy your data folder into your "expFolder":